-Grade 11/12, Credit: 3 units, 2 semesters, 3 Hours Daily, AM/PM sections employment in a related field.
+Course Description: This course is a one year course and will provide students with knowledge in the field of law enforcement/police science and prepare them for continuing education and ultimately, employment in a related field.
 This course is designed to acquaint the student with historical perspectives of law enforcement and a variety of criminal justice career fields, including but not limited to: Crime Scene Investigation, Law Enforcement, Police Science, Patrol Theories and Report Writing, Legal Studies, and Leadership Competencies.
-Course content may include the discussion and viewing of crime scenes.
+Course content may include the discussion and viewing of some of man's worst crime scenes.
+Students will be exposed to use of force scenarios in which they must effectively decide whether to use force and what level of force is acceptable.
+Students will be exposed to real world scenarios which include language and actions consistent with law enforcement encounters.
 All are significant and vital to our past, present and future in the investigation of such crimes committed by our fellow man.
-The major objective is to become increasingly aware of the social forces that shape our lives and gain insight into the many different aspects of law enforcement and how they influence society's views and opinions on how we deal with and handle the crimes of man.
+The goal is to become increasingly aware of the social forces that shape our lives and gain insight into the many different aspects of law enforcement and how they influence society's views and opinions on how we deal with and handle the crimes of man.
 The atmosphere of this class is similar to a mini-police academy.
 Students will be expected to stand when an adult enters the classroom; they will participate in Roll Call and the Pledge each day.
-They will be expected to participate in Drill Procedures. learn to march in uniso
+They will be expected to participate in Drill Procedures, carry out some basic police procedures.